TritonDataCenter/rfd/rfd/0004/README.md

 - CN sets up a socket event stream back to sdc-docker
   - build output (and status) will be send back on this stream
 - Extracts the Dockerfile from the build context tar file
+- Parses Dockerfile
+  - we need to write a Node.js dockerfile parser
-- Parses Dockerfile and starts processing commands (from, copy, cmd, ...)
+- Processes commands (from, copy, cmd, ...)
   - There are two styles of commands - a modify config or a modify container
   - Each successful command creates a new image layer - really it's either a modification of the config file or a modification to the container